 Have you ever stopped to think about how far you’ve come in life?
 You literally went from a tiny baby who depended on others to be fed, taken care of, changed, and dressed to a self-sufficient person.
 You don’t need to rely on anyone.
 You’ve got everything you need to take care of yourself, mentally and physically.
 The internet is filled with information in case you need some help filling in specific gaps.
 You’ve spent years of your life learning new skills, meeting different people, and pushing unexplored boundaries.
 And the crazy thing is that’s not even close to over yet.
 You’re going to keep doing some amazing things.
 You’ve been good enough to get to this point, and you’ll be even better to reach your next few milestones.

 Sometimes, when we begin to ask ourselves, “why am I not good enough?” we fail to see the full picture.
 Your story is still unfolding.
 The future is still unknown.
 Yup, that can be scary if you think about it, so don’t.
-Focus on the present– always.
+Focus on the present.
 But with every rejection, failure, setback, and wrong turn, we move towards our destiny.
 We can look at it as a glass half full or half empty opportunity.
-But you’d be surprised at how many people rejected and hurt me when I was younger.
-However, I eventually fell in love and got married despite all that.
+You’d be surprised at how many people rejected and hurt me when I was younger.
+It was a boatload number of people.
+But the story didn’t end there.
+I eventually fell in love and got married; and we’re happy.
 And when you look back in hindsight, you begin to see that things did work out for the best.
 Yup, even some of the most horrible moments that you thought you’d never recover from.
 You eventually will recover from it.
 If obstacles present themselves, jump over them or take a new path.
 You never know where you’ll end up.

 Each person in this world has an important role to play.
 We all contribute to the world in different ways.
 You’ve got a whole set of skills that someone else needs.
 Maybe you’re a talented artist who designs things people display to brighten their homes.
 Or perhaps you’re a great listener, so you help people by offering your support.
 You might be great at problem-solving, always offering the best solution to complex issues.
 Even if there were a thing or two that you aren’t the best at, there are countless other things you do better than anyone else.
 Don’t be afraid to do the thing that makes you shine, even if it seems a bit unconventional.